We Need Your Support!

 Spend a day at one of the beaches in Athens

-Most of the beaches are only half an hour to forty-five minutes away from the city center.
+Most beaches are only half an hour to forty-five minutes from the city center.

 You’ll find the most popular beaches in Athens along the Athenian Riviera, stretching from the southern suburbs of the city all the way to Cape Sounion.